sedos-project/organization/docs/faq.md

          {'capacity_e_inst': '8Kraft2021b, 8ADAC2023', 'capacity_tra_connection_flex_max': '8Kraft2021b, 8ADAC2023', 'capacity_tra_vehicles_inst': '8S&PG2023', 'cost_fix_tra': '8Kraft2023, 8ADAC2023, 8ADAC2023b', 'cost_inv_tra': '8Kraft2021b, 8ADAC2023', 'cost_var': '8Kraft2023, 8ADAC2023, 8ADAC2023b', 'efficiency_sto_in': '8Keil2017', 'efficiency_sto_out': '8Keil2017', 'efficiency_tra_electrical': '8Kraft2021b, 8ADAC2023', 'efficiency_tra_g2v': '8RuckeSchoe2022', 'efficiency_tra_v2g': '8RuckeSchoe2022', 'lifetime': '8Kraft2011', 'mileage': '8BaumeHautz2014, 8Progn2021', 'occupancy_rate': '8infas2018, 8AdolfBalze2014', 'sto_init': 'ownAssumption', 'sto_self_discharge': '8XuBehre2023'}
          ```
          When you have multiple sources within a bandwidth, just separate the source by comma, as shown above.

+1. ??? question "Should the unit of percent be specified in the metadata as in the Parameter_Set sheet on BWSync with "%" or as described in the AP1-pad as "percent" ( 3.
+[E] "unit": "percent", [0,100])?"

+        **Answer:** In the metadata you should use the symbol `%`.
+(Group decision -> more convenient)